mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=34wmGmbf51U , kanye told me to learn as much as I can.
 I listened.

 https://www.youtube.com/watch?v=9TxtTF_dUHQ , classic kanye and elon talk, though it did not happen in this timeline

+https://www.youtube.com/watch?v=LJaicOI7mwg , this one is about kanye and kim's house, but it is more about house design than real living, interesting though.
+I will continue to find every video about kanye and watch them, it's a way to learn for me.
+I used to watch every video about elon, but didn't log them at that time